 For reference, below are the historical averages for the S&P 500 Earnings Yield (data from multpl):

 These lower earnings yield figures can be something to keep in mind.
-However, because this yield is so low, and has only been lower in the last two great recessions, it's fair to say that the market is overvalued.
+According to the earnings yield now and the 25-year average, the market appears to be fairly valued.

 The Shiller P/E Ratio (aka CAPE Ratio or P/E 10 Ratio) averages earnings of the S&P 500 over the past 10 years and adjusts for inflation, thereby minimizing the effects of business earnings cycles and market fluctuations.
 This ratio does well to expose S&P 500 companies that have an overvalued stock price, but are only just growing at the rate of inflation.
 In other words, the Shiller P/E Ratio gives investors the opportunity to evaluate and compare the real stock market returns on a value basis.
 Therefore, the Shiller P/E Ratio, invented by Professor Robert Shiller of Yale University, is seen by some investors as a more accurate representation of how overvalued the overall stock market really is.